The Wisdom To Choose Action or Inaction

 11/10/2024

-But there is a deeper cause for the imprecision of predicting future states in complex systems.
-Namely, the state of the universe is impossible to measure in principle.
-Measurement of the velocity and momentum of a quanta of energy or mass can only be measured to the certainty allowed by the Uncertainty Principle.
+There is a deep cause for the imprecision in predicting the future states in complex systems.
+Namely, the exact current state of the universe is impossible to measure, even in principle.
+The velocity and momentum of a quantum of energy or mass can only be measured with the certainty the Uncertainty Principle allows.

-Humans have free will, meaning that any/every human can choose any choice in every successive Moment.
-On its surface, the brain appears to be only a complicated system (that is, knowable, linear, binary, and identifiably physical and mechanical).
-Bur a complex system i.
-The synapses take milliseconds to integrate and fire for each cycle of sensory/input stimulus and neural response.
-The brain produces an extremely complicated pattern of neural firings in response to the inputs of other neurons and the afferent sensory signals, but it is not at the level of unknowable complexity.
+Humans have free will, meaning that any/every human can make any choice in every successive Moment.
+On its surface, the brain appears to be only a complicated system (knowable, linear, binary, and identifiably physical and mechanical).
+However, the nervous system is a complex system.
+The synapses take milliseconds to integrate and fire for each sensory/input stimulus cycle and neural response.
+While the brain produces complicated patterns of neural firings in response to the inputs of other neurons and the afferent sensory signals, even this does not rise to the level of unknowable complexity.

-The human nervous system is both complicated and complex.
-God, the divine mind, has free will, as it has no sequence of cause effect which it must follow.
-Likewise, the human mind can likewise exercise volition/free will.
+Thus, the human nervous system is complicated and complex, and it has free will.
+God, the divine mind, has free will, as it has no sequence of cause and effect that it must follow.
+Likewise, the human mind can exercise volition/free will.

 Natural systems, such as biology, ecology, and weather/climate, modify themselves in complex ways because of non-linear feedback loops between variables.
-There is nothing fundamentally unknowable about natural systems, it is merely that the computation of the future state of a system requires the knowledge of the system state’s initial conditions at a level of precision which cannot be determined in principle.
+There is nothing fundamentally indeterminate about natural systems.
+Still, the future state of all natural systems is uncomputable/unpredictable because the system’s initial condition cannot be known at its ultimate level of precision.
+This limitation is because the positions of all Conscious Points, which compose the masses of all natural systems, cannot be determined in principle.

-Note, each time a quantum collides and exchanges momentum, all the conscious Points associated with that quantum communicate with every Conscious Point in the colliding system, as well as with Conscious Points in the previously entangled quanta.
-It is this constellation of interactions that influences the next-Moment trajectory of every Conscious Point.
+Note that each time a quantum collides and exchanges momentum, all the Conscious Points associated with that quantum communicate with every Conscious Point in the colliding system and with all Conscious Points with which it was previously entangled.
+This constellation of interactions influences the next-moment trajectory of every Conscious Point.